 Both Sapphire Falls and Royal Pacific are nice and priced in the middle of the spectrum, but if you’re trying to decide between them, Royal Pacific gets the slight nod because of the Express Passes.
 If Sapphire Falls is quite a bit less expensive though, and especially if you’re traveling in off-season, it’s a great choice.
 Our kids love the pool there, and it’s an easy 5-minute walk to Volcano Bay (around Aventura).

-There’s a good comparison chart of the six hotels HERE.
+There’s a good comparison chart of the eight hotels HERE.

 When To Visit Universal Orlando